eclipse-cdt-cloud/theia-trace-extension/README.md

 Prerequisites for running this extension are the same as those for [running the Theia IDE](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).

-**👋 Want to help?** Read our [new contributor guide](https://github.com/theia-ide/theia-trace-extension#new-contributors) and see [how to contribute code](https://github.com/theia-ide/theia-trace-extension#how-to-contribute-code).
+**👋 Want to help?** Read our [contributor guide](CONTRIBUTING.md) and follow the instructions to contribute code.
-⚠️ Apart from the live demo, the application and its development environment only work on Linux operating systems.
+⚠️ The application and its development environment works best on Linux operating systems.
+If you are trying to run the application or the development environment on Windows or MacOs and you are encountering issues, please open a [GitHub issue](https://github.com/eclipse-cdt-cloud/theia-trace-extension/issues).

 ## What is Tracing?